Ann Harleman: Early life and education

+Career

+Academia

+After earning her PhD, Harleman taught linguistics at the University of Washington.
+In 1976, she took part in a six-month exchange program in Russia.

-After she moved to Rhode Island in 1983, she became a visiting scholar at Brown's American Civilization department and later a lecturer at the Rhode Island School of Design.
+After moving to Rhode Island in 1983, she became a visiting scholar at Brown's American Civilization department and later a lecturer at the Rhode Island School of Design.

+Writing

-In 1988 she earned the M.F.A. in creative writing at Brown University and began to write short stories, submitting some annually for the Iowa Short Fiction contest.
+She began to write short stories, submitting some annually for the Iowa Short Fiction contest.
 In 1994, her collection of short stories, Happiness, won the Iowa Short Fiction Award.